jcaroles/fe-solis/README.md

     - Before displaying the user data, it must have sorted first then the DataSortComopnent will pass the sorted data to DataFilterComponent through props from child to parent, then it will be rendered on the page

+Bit of design using TailwindCSS for better visualization

 Steps: